Security Attacks Abusing Pulse-level Quantum Circuits: Threat Model

 \subsection{Assumptions}

 The target of the attacks is quantum circuits that contain custom pulse-level controls.
-We assume that an attacker is able to modify the specification of the control pulses on victims' quantum circuits.
+We assume that attackers are able to modify the specification of the control pulses on victims' quantum circuits.
 We assume that after the malicious modifications have been performed unknowingly to victims, victims execute the circuit, thus triggering the operation of the modified pulse gates.

-In this paper, we assume the attackers can perform malicious modifications, such as modifying the local code to directly change it, or they can leverage malicious toolchains such as malicious compilers to secretly change the pulse information, or they can alter public repositories which victims use to download the code, such as through supply chain attacks.
+Pulse attacks can be performed in two distinct ways.
+The first way involves the supply chain attack, where attackers are assumed to perform malicious modifications at various points in the software development process.
+This could include directly altering local code, tampering with public repositories from which victims download code, or using malicious toolchains, such as compromised compilers, to change pulse information covertly.
+Importantly, the supply chain attack only requires attackers to be able to modify user-level programs secretly.
+It does not depend on the ability to alter downstream components in the workflow, nor the ability to interfere with the infrastructure that executes quantum programs.
+This type of attack will be the main focus of this paper.

+The second way involves more powerful attackers who are capable of altering the infrastructure itself.
+Instead of manipulating user-level quantum programs, these attackers can modify the infrastructure so that the pulse specifications do not produce the expected results.
+For instance, an attacker might manipulate the environment so that the pulse specifications in the program no longer accurately correspond to the actual conditions in the hardware.
+This will be left for future research.

 While it is conceivable for attackers to modify other parts of quantum circuits, and this could be combined with our attacks, we assume attackers only alter pulse configurations for quantum circuits.
 This assumption is rooted in the clandestine nature of the attack.
-We posit that detecting the installation of the attack becomes more challenging for victims when only pulse configurations are modified, as opposed to modifications on other parts.
+We argue that detecting the installation of the attack becomes more challenging for victims when only pulse configurations are modified, as opposed to modifications on other parts.
 For instance, gate-level modifications can be easily detected through methods performing exact match checks of previous and current quantum circuits, such as quantum computer antivirus~\cite{9840181, 10133711} or maybe simply the hash check.
 Conversely, modifications on pulse configurations remain more secret.
+To the best of our knowledge, no current tool exists that could verify pulse-level quantum circuits, and our work raises the necessity of verifying quantum circuits at the lower level.